-Ayurveda has laid lot of importance on Agni i.e. the digestive power or the transformation force.
+Ayurveda tetxts have laid lot of importance on Agni i.e. the digestive power or the transformation force.
 Agni in Sanskrit means fire and is used to describe all metabolic functions in our body.
 All metabolic activity, including digestion, is ruled by Agni (digestive fire).

 In the context of functions of the biological system that which converts all that is ingested to structural and functional constituents and provides for the energy is something that is termed as Agni in Ayurveda.
 The net result of Agni (digestive fire) would mean better conversion of ingested things in to body tissues and better generation of energy required for carrying out various activities in the human system.

-Our health mainly depends on what we eat.
+Our health vastly depends on what we eat.
 Agni (digestive fire) is responsible for the proper digestion of these consumed foods.
-Ayurveda believes that all diseases are primarily because of a weak digestive/transforming power.
-A defective Agni (digestive fire) leads to the development of toxins or undigested part which when circulates in the body gives rise to various diseases.
+Ayurveda believes that all diseases are primarily the result of a weak digestive/transforming power.
+A defective Agni (digestive fire) leads to the development of toxins or undigested part which when circulates in the body may give rise to various diseases.

 The state of the digestive fire is one of the most important concepts of Ayurvedic approach to health & wellbeing.
 It doesn’t matter how organic is the food you consume, if the body cannot metabolize it properly, then it is unable to access the nutrients that the food contains.

-In every tissue and cell, Agni (digestive fire) is present and necessary for maintaining the nutrition of the tissues and the maintenance of the auto-immune mechanism.
-Agni (digestive fire) destroys micro-organisms, foreign bacteria and toxins in the stomach and small and large intestines.
+In every tissue and cell, ayurveda beleives that Agni (digestive fire) is present and necessary for maintaining the nutrition of the tissues and the maintenance of the auto-immune mechanism.
+Agni (digestive fire) destroys micro-organisms and toxins in the stomach and small and large intestines.
 In this way, it protects the flora in these organs.

 Longevity depends upon Agni (digestive fire).
 Intelligence, understanding, perception and comprehension are also the functions of Agni.
 The colour of the skin is maintained by Agni and the enzyme system and metabolism totally depend upon Agni as well.
 As long as Agni (digestive fire) is functioning properly, the processes of breaking down food and absorbing and assimilating it into the body will operate smoothly and maintained a state of good mental and physical health.